gr-yb/yugabyte-differential-backup/differential-backup.md

 }
 ```

-### Fourth snapshot directory
+### 4th Snapshot

-The fourth snapshot copies the new '000033' and '000034' files off-cluster.
+The 4th snapshot copies the new '33' and '34'files and updates the manifest.

 The manifest entry for this snapshot does not have files 28, 30, 31, and 32 sst files from the previous snapshot as these files have been compacted

-Files 21 and 27 are still present in this snapshot.
+Files 21 and 27 are present in this snapshot.

 #### Files
 ```